 Where Is the Team in KenPom’s Efficiency Metrics?

-KenPom is ubiquitous in the college basketball analytics world, which means it also has its detractors who love to hate on using numbers to help understand sports.
+KenPom is universal in the college basketball analytics world, which means it also has its detractors who love to hate on the use of numbers to help understand sports.
 The metric isn’t perfect, but it has proven itself useful over the years at fulfilling its purpose: predictive measurements, i.e., making bracket picks and March Madness Survivor selections.

-KenPom is not the end all, be all of college basketball.
-Do not assume a team ranked higher than another in his metrics is certain to overcome the underdog in a tournament situation.
+KenPom is not the end-all, be-all of college basketball.
+Do not assume that a team ranked higher than another in these metrics is certain to overcome the underdog in a tournament.
 But for understanding matchups in a macro perspective and building out a long-term plan for your bracket or Survivor strategy, KenPom is an excellent guide.

 Another fantastic source for advanced college basketball information is Bart Torvik’s T-Rank.
 The site includes access to some stats that are especially relevant come tournament time, like turnover percentage, effective field goal percentage, and free throw rate.
 You can also compare teams directly against one another, which makes it easier to visualize every bracket pick and Survivor decision.
-The NCAA Tournament is incredibly matchup based.
-Any way to size competitors up versus each other is valuable.
+The NCAA Tournament is incredibly matchup-based.
+Any way to size up competitors is valuable.